DoomClyde/zyua0999_Ziqin-Yuan_GroupSomwrita-B/README.md

-Nasreen Mohamedi: Perlin Noise-Driven Organic Structure Animation

-(Individual Task: Perlin Noise and Randomness)
+#Creative coding major project

-1. How to Run This Work
+##1.
+How to Run This Work

 This prototype is a self-driven system—you don't need to interact with it for the animation to run.